-- Name of Assisted Living Facility.
-Each assisted living facility shall be designated by a permanent, distinctive, and unique name which shall be used in applying for a license and which shall not be changed without first notifying the Board in writing.
+Name of Specialty Care Assisted Living (C) Facility.
+Each specialty care assisted living facility shall be designated by a permanent, distinctive, and unique name which shall be used in applying for a license and which shall not be changed without first notifying the Board in writing.
 A notice of name change shall specify the name to be discontinued as well as the new name.
-The words "hospital," "nursing home," "clinic," "sanatorium," "specialty care facility," "dementia care facility," "impaired memory unit," "Alzheimer's care facility," or any other term which would indicate that the facility is a different type of facility shall not be used as the name of an assisted living facility.
-An assisted living facility shall use its licensed name on all stationary, all signage, and on all other material that may be visible to the public, to residents of the facility, or to families of residents.
-An assisted living facility shall not hold itself out to the public as having a name other than its licensed name.
-No facility shall hold itself out to the public as an assisted living facility unless the facility has a current, valid license as an assisted living facility. - (d) Number of Beds.
-Each application for license and license renewal shall specify the bed capacity of the assisted living facility.
+The words "hospital", "nursing home", "clinic", "sanatorium", or any other term which would indicate that the facility is a different type of facility shall not be used as the name of a specialty care assisted living facility.
+A specialty care assisted living facility shall use its licensed name on all stationary, all signage, and on all other material that may be visible to the public, to residents of the facility, or to families of residents.
+A specialty care assisted living facility shall not hold itself out to the public as having a name other than its licensed name.
+No facility shall hold itself out to the public as a specialty care assisted living facility unless the facility has a current, valid license as a specialty care assisted living facility.

+(d) Number of Beds.
+Each application for license and license renewal shall specify the bed capacity of the specialty care assisted living facility.
 In the event of a natural disaster or other catastrophic emergency, the Department may grant a temporary bed increase to any facility for reasons of public health or public safety.
-A temporary bed increase may be granted only for a specified number and shall expire by its terms after a specific, finite period of time. - and complete application accompanied by the appropriate license fee and any supporting documentation that may be required by the Department, and if the Department is satisfied that the applicant is likely willing and capable of compliance with these rules, and if granting such a license would not violate any other state or federal law or regulation, then the Department, as agent for the Board, may grant a license to the applicant.
+A temporary bed increase may be granted only for a specified number and shall expire by its terms after a specific, finite period of time.

+License.
+If an applicant submits a timely (3) and complete application accompanied by the appropriate license fee and any supporting documentation that may be required by the Department, and if the Department is satisfied that the applicant likely is willing and capable of compliance with these rules, and if granting such a license would not violate any other state or federal law or regulation, then the Department, as agent for the Board, may grant a license to the applicant.
 All licenses granted shall expire at midnight on December 31 of the year in which the license is granted.
 The Department, as agent for the Board, may deny a license.
 A license shall only be valid at the licensed premises and for the individual or business entity licensed.
-It is a condition of licensure that the licensee must continuously occupy the licensed premises and remain open as an assisted living facility, fully staffed and otherwise capable of admitting and providing assisted living services.
+It is a condition of licensure that the licensee must continuously occupy the licensed premises and remain open as a specialty care assisted living facility, fully staffed and otherwise capable of admitting and providing specialty care assisted living services.
 If a facility fails to remain open and staffed as required for a period of 30 days, its license shall become void unless the Department has been notified that services are temporarily suspended for remodeling or minor alterations.
 If a licensee abandons the licensed premises, the license shall immediately become void.